Jean Marais: Death

 Marais died from cardiovascular disease in Cannes, Alpes-Maritimes in 1998.
 He is interred in the Village cemetery at Vallauris, near Antibes.

 In popular culture

 The character Tragicomix, in the comic book Asterix the Legionary of 1967, has his characteristics based on Jean Marais.

-His life story became the inspiration for the 1980 François Truffaut film The Last Metro.
+The story of Marais' wartime beating of Alain Laubreaux became an inspiration for a scene in François Truffaut's 1980 film The Last Metro.

 In 1983, a still shot of him from Jean Cocteau's 1950 film Orphée was featured on the cover of The Smiths' "This Charming Man."